Bose QuietComfort 45 Cyber Monday Deal: Cheapest Price | Digital Trends

 - Long battery life

-The Bose QuietComfort 45 wireless headphones are made by a brand that’s been a mainstay in Digital Trends’ best wireless headphones and best noise-canceling headphones, so you have peace of mind that you’re getting a top-quality product with this purchase.
-They’re over-ear headphones, which according to our headphone buying guide, are typically the best-sounding kind of headphones out there.
-The Bose QuietComfort 45 follows through with this description, as their TriPort acoustic architecture vents the earcups for depth and fullness, while their volume-optimized Active EQ maintains a consistent bass and clear music even when you go louder.
+The Bose QuietComfort 45 wireless headphones are made by a brand that’s been a mainstay on Digital Trends’ best wireless headphones and best noise-canceling headphones lists. they provide peace of mind that you’re getting a top-quality product with this purchase.
+They are over-ear headphones, which according to our headphone buying guide, are typically the best-sounding type of headphones out there.
+The Bose QuietComfort 45 are no exception, as their TriPort acoustic architecture vents the earcups for depth and fullness, while their volume-optimized Active EQ maintains a consistent bass and clear music even when you go louder.

 With the Bose Music app, you’ll receive instructions on how to set up the Bose QuietComfort 45, so that they’ll be up and running in no time.
 The app also functions as a central hub for all the controls for the wireless headphones, such as activating noise cancellation, managing Bluetooth connections with multiple devices, and enabling shortcuts, among others.

 Bose promises a 24-hour battery life on a single charge for the wireless headphones, which takes about 2.5 hours through the USB-C port.
-If their battery is depleted, you can also instead do a quick 15-minute charge, which is enough for up to three hours of usage.
-Meanwhile, it’s possible to utilize the full charge of the Bose QuietComfort 45 because of their comfortable design, even when you’re wearing glasses.
+If their battery is depleted, you can instead do a quick 15-minute charge, which is enough for up to three hours of usage.
+It’s also possible to utilize the full charge mode of the Bose QuietComfort 45 even when you’re wearing glasses because of their comfortable design.
 The ear cushions are in between firm and soft, the earcups don’t put pressure on any part of the ear, and the headband’s clamping force is just enough.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.